gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article V - Activities.md

 ## 5.6 Nobility and Aristocrats

 While the nobility may be a lucrative target, they are also a fickle one that can cause lasting repercussions.
 Consider your actions against them carefully.
 Activities taken against this class on their properties without consultation of a tribunal will be a punishable offence.
-Opportunistic activities targeting this class may be considered for tribunal review.
+Such a tribunal should have a senior member familiar with the nobility present.
+This is not meant to deter signed parties from targeting the nobility.
+Instead, a tribunal should be viewed as an opportunity to learn more about the target(s).
+Opportunistic activities targeting influential members of this class may be considered for tribunal review.

 ## 5.6.1 Contracts for Nobility